bolg55/fastify_starter/README.md

 You can remove any of the variables from the schema validation if you don't need them.

+> [!NOTE]
-> **Note**: You will still need to add your environment variables to your .env file.
+> You will still need to add your environment variables to your .env file.
 > This takes the place of using traditional dotenv and `process.env` to access environment variables.
 If you do not care about validation and would prefer not to use this, you can remove the `env.ts` file and use `dotenv` instead.
 You will just need to find and replace anywhere that uses `env` with `process.env`.

 ## Drizzle ORM